Skip to contents

 heur

-The heuristic approach to be used.
-Options are "max" (default) and "kd".
+(optional) The heuristic approach to be used.
+Options are "max" and "kd" (default: "max").

 approach

-The approach to be used for the allocation.
-Options are "norm" (default) and "equity".
+(optional) The approach to be used for the allocation.
+Options are "norm" and "absweights".
 If "norm", the allocation is based on the normalized demand raster multiplied by the normalized weights raster.
-If "absweights", the allocation is based on the normalized demand raster multiplied by the raw weights raster.
+If "absweights", the allocation is based on the normalized demand raster multiplied by the raw weights raster (default: "norm").

 exp_demand